-One of the things you need to do after listing your property on the market is showing interested buyers your home.
+One of the things you need to do after listing your property on the market by yourself, is showing interested buyers your home.
 Generally, homes that are well-decorated, less cluttered, and cleaner are more appealing.
 Clutter can make your home look smaller and make it difficult for buyers to visualize themselves living in your house.

 Moreover, staged homes sell for 20% more and 88% faster than those that aren’t staged.
 It’s also crucial to consider your curb appeal.
 Your home’s exterior sets the stage for what is inside.
 If a house is disorganized or messy, buyers can be skeptical about its condition if they are considering an offer.

 Even small things like organize pantries, lighting the fireplace, a fresh coat of paint in worn locations like door frames, fresh flowers, and fluffed pillows can make a huge difference.
 First impressions set a potential buyer’s expectations before they draft a purchase offer.

 You can lose money if you neglect necessary repairs before your home goes on the market.
 It can cost you less to fix issues ahead of time than have buyers see your property in disrepair.
 They can ask for credit before the deal closes to cover for the renovations that need to be done or offer less.